MicrosoftDocs/win32/desktop-src/WMP/axwmplib-axwindowsmediaplayer-warning.md

 ---
 title: Warning Event of the AxWindowsMediaPlayer Object
-description: The Warning event is reserved for future use. ms.assetid: '3de63756-2726-4864-8988-fd614f23bcad'
+description: The Warning event is reserved for future use. ms.assetid: 3de63756-2726-4864-8988-fd614f23bcad
+keywords:
-keywords: ["Warning Event of the AxWindowsMediaPlayer Object Windows Media Player"]
+- Warning Event of the AxWindowsMediaPlayer Object Windows Media Player
 topic_type:
 - apiref
 api_name: